EZLinks/SemanticUI-Angular/README.md

 ### Installing

-The easiest way to install this binding is with bower or npm:
+The easiest way to install this binding is with npm:

-- bower: `bower install semantic-ui-angular-jquery`
-- npm: `npm install semantic-ui-angular-jquery`
+- npm: `npm install semantic-ui-angular`

 ### Modules